PREPARING FOR MEDIATION

 At Adelaide Family Mediation, our experienced family mediators find that prepared clients have a more realistic and better experience.
 We advise you to take the time needed to understand what is expected and thoroughly prepare for your mediation.

 Ensuring you are in the right headspace is just as important as ensuring that you have collected all the documentation that you might need.
 Read through the 'Preparing for Mediation' workbook, as there might be things that you haven't even thought of that could come up during mediation.
-Whether emotionally, logistically, strategic or practically.
+Whether emotionally, logistically, strategically or practically.

 Ensure that you have realistic expectations regarding timeframes.
 While it is great to resolve everything in one session, this sometimes isn't possible.
 Some clients will need to come back more than once to reach a complete agreement.
 Resolving the matters as quickly as possible is ideal; however, sometimes, taking your time will deliver a more considered outcome leading to fewer issues moving forward.
 If this is frustrating, remember that court could take years.
 By being realistic about your timeframes, you can avoid being unprepared and spending time and money needlessly.

 Where possible, bring along all the relevant material about the matter.
 For example;

 Court or consent orders

 Current parenting plan or arrangements

 Don't stress if you can't locate or don't have access to these details.
 Through the process, we will help you obtain what is needed.